enessefaerdogan/TicTacToeGame/README.md

 # TicTacToeGame
-İts Coded by me in Netbeans with Java
+İts Coded by me in Netbeans IDE with Java